 Lastly, you can ensure that your plants have all the essential nutrients by fertilizing them.
 Cannabis needs potassium, phosphorus, and nitrogen.
-So, make sure that there is a high supply of nitrogen during the vegetative stage and high supply of phosphorus during the flowering stage.
+So, make sure that there is a high nitrogen supply during the vegetative stage and a high supply of phosphorus during the flowering stage.
 Generally, it’s advisable to stop adding these nutrients at around two weeks before the harvesting period.
-You don’t want to harvest marijuana that has the nasty fertilizer taste.
+You don’t want to harvest marijuana that has a nasty fertilizer taste.

 Controlling Pests on Organic Cannabis